-How to integrate the Anyline SDK for Android
+How to Integrate the Anyline SDK for Mobile Scanning in Android

 Hello and welcome to our first tutorial here at Anyline!
-We will show you how you can easily integrate the Android Anyline SDK into your app and how to generate the community license key!
+We will show you how you can easily integrate Anyline’s mobile scanning SDK into your app for Android and how to generate the community license key!
 If you want to skip the reading and just watch the video, please jump to the bottom of the page!

 The first step on the road of implementing our mobile scanning technology in your app is to create a new Android project in Android studio.
 The minimum SDK version supported by Anyline is API 15 which is IceCreamSandwich.